 Humans have an innate desire to seek out new places and experiences.
-We’re curious creatures, eager to learn as much as we can about everything around us.
+We’re curious creatures, eager to learn as much as we can.
 That curiosity isn’t bound to our own planet; from the moment we launched one of our own into the cosmos, we’ve been infatuated with the fantasy of space.

 Most of us will never step foot on another planet, but through video games we can create stories set in worlds pulled straight from our imaginations.
-Some games are sci-fi reveries about swimming through the stars or commanding massive interplanetary empires.
+Some games are sci-fi reveries about swimming through the stars.
 Others give us the power to glimpse into unknown worlds and shape them in our image.

 Today, you no longer have to dream about settling on faraway planets or exploring the deep and dark unknown.
-Set a course for the stars with this list of the best games set in space.
+Set a course for the stars with this list of 8 stunning games set in space.

 More than half a million online players inhabit the same mega server, making EVE Online an incubator for emergent narratives.
 There’s no shortage of tales about espionage, broken hearts, and betrayal—real stories about real people in a virtual sandbox—and that’s what makes EVE Online one of the best space games ever.